+This IDP consists of 9 Chapters, including the Foreword by the Execuitve Mayor and Municipal Manager.
+These chapters comprise of the following:

+EXECUTIVE SUMMARY

-CHAPTER OVERVIEW CHAPTER 1 Executive Summary This chapter sets the scene by outlining the main objectives of the Fifth-Generation IDP within the legal context.
+•This chapter sets the scene by outlining the main objectives of the Fifth-Generation IDP within the legal context.
 The key policy directives of all three spheres of government are outlined in brief.
 The overarching strategy of the Municipality, which sets the tone and development agenda for the period 2022-2027 is outlined in detail.

+SITUATIONAL ANALYSIS

+•To recognise the 2022 2023 Municipal Socio-Economic Profile findings, growth and development impact assumptions in our planning trajectory.

+INSTITUTIONAL ARRANGEMENTS

-CHAPTER 2 Situational Analysis To recognise the 2022 Municipal Socio-Economic Profile findings, growth and development impact assumptions in our planning trajectory.
-CHAPTER 3 Institutional Arrangements To update and align the administrative and institutional capacity to ensure organisational readiness to implement the IDP.
+•To update and align the administrative and institutional capacity to ensure organisational readiness to implement the IDP.
 Incorporate the new Macro and Micro structure that will come into effect 1 July 2022.
 Review and align the WSP to the IDP.

+MUNICIPAL DEVELOPMENT STRATEGY

-CHAPTER 4 Municipal Development Strategy This chapter outlines the current level of basic services within the municipal area, as well as the challenges pertaining to service delivery.
+•This chapter outlines the current level of basic services within the municipal area, as well as the challenges pertaining to service delivery.
 It further gives an overview of the pressing needs that have been identified during the public meetings.

+WARD-BASED PLANNING

+•This chapter provides an outline of the various service delivery and community development needs as identified firth the IDP public engagement process.

+SECTORAL PLANS

+•All sector plans have been incorporated into the reviewed IDP.
+Safety plan and Rural Development plan for LG

+INTERGOVERNMENTAL RELATIONS

-CHAPTE 5 Ward-Based Planning This chapter provides an outline of the various service delivery and community development needs as identified firth the IDP public engagement process.
-CHAPTE 6 Sectoral Plans All sector plans have been incorporated into the reviewed IDP.
-Safety plan and Rural Development plan for LG CHAPTER 7 Intergovernmental Relations This chapter gives an overview of the infrastructure footprint that national and provincial department intend to invest in the Prince Albert municipal area within the MTEF.
-CHAPTE 8 Financial Management To present a responsive budget that align to the development priorities contained in the IDP.
+•This chapter gives an overview of the infrastructure footprint that national and provincial department intend to invest in the Prince Albert municipal area within the MTEF.

+FINANCIAL MANAGEMENT

+•To present a responsive budget that align to the development priorities contained in the IDP.

+PERFORMANCE MANAGEMENT

-CHAPTER OVERVIEW CHAPTE 9 Performance Management To review the targets and ensure that programmes and projects are implemented, monitored and reviewed through the SDBIP.
+•To review the targets and ensure that programmes and projects are implemented, monitored and reviewed through the SDBIP.